jgaa/stbl/README.md

    error warning info debug trace
 ```

-Examples:
+## Examples

-To generate the example site and open it in firefox, showing debug-messages on the console:
+To generate the example site that is included in the git repository, and open it in firefox, showing debug-messages on the console:
 ```sh
 $ stbl --open-in-firefox --console-log debug  --source-dir ~/src/stbl/examples/default
 ```

+Note that you have to point the --source-dir option to where the examples/default folder is on your file-system.